How to Make a Sock Gnome in 3-Minutes

 How to Make a Sock Gnome In 3-Minutes

-Here at Ruffles and Rain Boots, we love making gnomes.
-They’re an easy and fun distraction, but more than that, they’re great gifts, they’re simple, and they bring a sense of accomplishment when you make something adorable that you can give or even sell!
-Sometimes, though, you want to challenge yourself – see just how crazy you can get with your passion.
-And for me, the question was: “just how fast can you make a gnome?”
+Here at Ruffles and Rain Boots, I love making gnomes.
+They’re an easy and fun distraction, but more than that, they’re great gifts, easy Christmas decor, and they bring a sense of accomplishment.

 Get Secret Gnomes, Tips, & Freebies Delivered!